neondatabase/website/content/docs/guides/serverless-driver.md

 ## Install the Neon serverless driver

-To install the Neon serverless driver, you simply install it where you would otherwise install `pg` and `@types/pg` by running the following command:
+As a a drop-in replacement for [node-postgres](https://node-postgres.com/), you simply install the Neon serverless driver where you would otherwise install `pg` and `@types/pg`.

 ```bash
 npm install @neondatabase/serverless